 III.
 Research on Keg Registration

-Beck analyzed the effectiveness of keg registration laws in reducing binge drinking among underage drinkers.
-She concluded that “the fact that a state has a keg registration law in place has no effect on the number of binge drinking days in a given month.”
+Beck studied the effectiveness of keg registration laws in reducing so-called binge drinking among underage drinkers.
+She concluded this. “[The fact that a state has a keg registration law in place has no effect on the number of binge drinking days in a given month.”

 Ringwalt and Paschall

-Ringwalt and Paschall examined the effectiveness of keg registration laws.
+Ringwalt and Paschall studied the effectiveness of keg registration laws.
 To do so they looked at three outcomes.
 They were the 30 day prevalence of three adolescent behaviors.

 - Driving after drinking.